 New intrusion detection and alarm system devices will be provided throughout the project area.
-System device locations will be determined by HCPSS standards.
-The existing intrusion detection and alarm system panel will be relocated, expanded and reprogrammed to accommodate new system devices, if possible, or new head-end equipment will be provided.
-This item will be reviewed with the HCPSS at the conclusion of this design phase.
+System device locations have been determined by HCPSS standards.
+The existing intrusion detection and alarm system panel will be removed to accommodate a new system and devices.